1st Annual C'E STEM FAIR

 * You will be reminded at our entrance that you must be healthy and masked to enter, and observe all C'E Montessori Safe Open Protocols while on site.

-Hanane is a Lead Lower Elementary teacher and our Primary Level Coordinator.
-Her work centers around maintaining a top-tier Elementary program while creating cohesion through the curriculum and in our Montessori practice.
-She also drives some of the social initiatives at our school.
-In this, Hanane works hard in creating and maintaining a school environment that is inclusive to all children, teachers and people.
+Hanane Zayer has been at C'E Montessori for four years and is our Head of School.
+Her work centers around maintaining a top-tier Primary and Elementary program while creating cohesion through the curriculum and in our Montessori practice.
+She supports our teaching staff in developing curriculum and creating the best possible study paths for children at our school.
+She drives social initiatives at our school.
+In this, Hanane works hard in creating and maintaining a school environment that is inclusive to all children, teachers and people and works with our neighborhood and communities to partner for the good of the community at large.
 She organizes our yearly STEM Fair, inviting schools in Williamsburg, and Montessori schools beyond to participate in the event.
 She also coordinates our school spelling bee and prepares us to compete each year in the Scripps National Spelling Bee.
 She was born and raised in Queens and her family comes from Morocco.
-She is an experienced Montessori teacher but has also worked at more traditional schools in NYC and in Charlotte, NC.
-She loves cartoons, board-games, and gardening.
+She is an experienced Elementary trained Montessori teacher but has also worked at more traditional schools in NYC and in Charlotte, NC.
+She loves cartoons, board-games, rugby and gardening.